Umami Pot

 Step 1

-Put water and dried anchovies in a bowl, and soak them in the refrigerator for about 8 hours or longer.
+Put water and dried anchovies in a bowl, and let them soak in the refrigerator for at least 8 hours.
 Then, remove the anchovies from the bowl.

 anchovy dashi_instruction: cold brewing method with kombu-1